Looking for the best WordPress landing plugin?

 - Leadpages handles hosting all your assets, including downloadables.
 This makes it a lot easier to host lead magnets than most plugins.

 Once you finish building your landing page, you can use the simple Leadpages plugin to integrate it into your WordPress site.
-And depending on your plan, you can also run A/B tests from the Leadpages interface.
+Depending on your plan, you can also run A/B tests from the Leadpages interface.

 You’ll also be able to view detailed statistics for your landing page inside your Leadpages dashboard, which is another benefit of the SaaS approach:

-Price: Starts at $25 per month (billed annually), but the cheapest plan with A/B testing is $48 per month (billed annually)
+Price: Starts at $37 per month (billed annually), but you need the more expensive plan to get access to A/B testing, which costs $74 per month (billed annually).